I grew up in a house where tea was a part of almost every meal. My parents had coffee with breakfast but tea with lunch and dinner.

 It is important that whether drinking tea or not you need to follow your diabetes care plan.
 Always follow your doctor’s advice.

-It is nice to know that drinking tea can calm our nerves, relieve anxiety, lower blood pressure, help us sleep better, aid our digestive system, and help lower blood sugar levels.
+I find it comforting to know that drinking tea can calm our nerves, relieve anxiety, lower blood pressure, help us sleep better, aid our digestive system, and help lower blood sugar levels.

-Without adding sweeteners or milk it is zero calories so is an amazing beverage if you are trying to lose weight.
+When you refrain from adding sweeteners or milk it is zero calories so is an amazing beverage if you are trying to lose weight.

 There are many zero or low-calorie sweeteners available today if you really need it.
 Also, keep in mind that adding milk or milk products will add to your overall carb count.